I’ve got the best foods for brain health in a handy-dandy list for easy consumption! Wann feel better fast? Eat well, my friends.

 Maybe that’s why a 2006 Neurology study reveals that eating three servings of leafy green, yellow and cruciferous vegetables a day can delay cognitive decline by 40 percent.
 10 Foods to Help Boost Your Brain Power

-Broccoli is a cruciferous vegetable that is rich in vitamins c, e, k, folate, antioxidants and carotenoids.
-As if this was not good enough news:
+Broccoli is a cruciferous vegetable that is rich in vitamins c, e, k, folate, antioxidants, and carotenoids.
+As if this was not good enough news broccoli contains sulforaphane, which is an anti-cancer compound found in cruciferous vegetables

 everyday broccoli—along with its botanical cousins Brussels sprouts, cabbage, cauliflower and collard greens—might be one of the keys to healthier brains.
 According to a new study reported in the scientific journal Genesis and relayed in GreenMedInfo, crucifer-derived sulforaphane can effectively promote cell growth, indicating its possible beneficial effect on the treatment and prevention of diseases like Alzheimer’s.”
 Boost Your Brain with Broccoli, Huffington Post